lybird300/lybird300.github.io/_posts/2015-10-01-cluster-slurm.md

 The command "sview" is available to inspect and modify jobs via a graphical user interface.
 To identify your jobs among the many ones in the list, select either the "specific user's jobs" or the "job ID" item from the menu "Actions -> Search".
 By right-clicking on a job of yours and selecting "Edit job" in the context menu, you can obtain a window which allows to modify the job settings.
 Please be careful about committing your changes.

+Sometimes you may get an error message saying that file output failed (i.e., cannot find the file) because "No space left on device".
+It pays to doublecheck the space that is left, with a df command.
+It turns out that you can get the same error message if there are not enough inodes.
+IF that is the case, take a look at <a href="https://www.ivankuznetsov.com/2010/02/no-space-left-on-device-running-out-of-inodes.html">this post</a> for how to diagnose and fix it.
+If you are a cluster user, you need help from your IT people.

 <h2>Work with directory</h2>
 Check last modified time of a file
 <pre><code>stat filename</code></pre>